 - It is recommended that you have 100 – 150 Gb of free Hard Disk space, although anything above 40 Gb would do the job.
-(This step is important as it is the amount of space you will be dedicating to your Linux OS, and once linux is installed you will not be able to access this space through Windows)
+(This step is important as it is the amount of space you will be dedicated to your Linux OS, and once linux is installed you will not be able to access this space through Windows)

-- A USB flash drive have a minimum space of 8Gb.
+- A USB flash drive has a minimum space of 8 GB.

 - (Optional, Only for newer machines) Making sure whether Windows is installed in UEFI mode or Legacy BIOS Mode.

-- STEP 1: Unallocating the Required amount of Hard Disk Space.
+STEP 1: Unallocating the Required amount of Hard Disk Space

 This step is required to free up some space from your NTFS formatted Hard Disk.
 This unallocated space will contain the Linux System Partition and hence it is necessary for you to decide carefully how much space you will be devoting to linux.
 To do this go to the Windows Disk Management Service.
 You can go to ‘Run’ enter ‘diskmgmt.msc’ and run.

 On the Disk Management Window right click on the Partition from which you want to extract the required (recommended 100 – 150 Gb) amount of free space, and click of ‘Shrink Volume’.
 In the Dialog Box that pops up enter the ‘amount of space to shrink’ as 102400 Mb (100 Gb) and continue.
 This would reduce the space of the present volume by 100 Gb and the remaining 100 Gb would be shown as Unallocated Space.
 This Completes the 1st Step.